-A pie chart, also known as a circular chart, is a type of data visualization that divides a circle into sectors proportional to the value of each category.
-It is used to show how a total is distributed among its parts in a visual and immediate way.
-To create a pie chart, you need a set of categorical data, a tool such as Excel, Google Sheets, or dashboard software, and to follow a four-step process: organize the data, select it, insert the chart, and customize it.
+A pie chart, also called a circular graph, is a type of data visualization that divides a circle into sectors proportional to the value of each category.
+It’s used to show how a total is distributed among its parts, in a visual and immediate way.
+To make a pie chart, you need a set of categorical data, a tool like Excel, Google Sheets, or dashboard software, and you need to follow a four-step process: organize the data, select it, insert the chart, and customize it.

 In the context of digital marketing agencies and campaign analysis, this type of chart has very specific uses:

-- Allocation of the advertising budget across channels (Meta Ads, Google Ads, TikTok Ads, etc.)
+- Distribution of advertising budget across channels (Meta Ads, Google Ads, TikTok Ads, etc.)

-- Each channel's share of total conversions or leads generated
+- Share of each channel in the total conversions or leads generated

-- Breakdown of web traffic by source according to GA4 (organic, paid, direct, referral)
+- Composition of web traffic by source according to GA4 (organic, paid, direct, referral)

 - Audience segmentation by device, age, or geographic location